 Purchasing your barcodes outright from a barcode re-seller:

 Many businesses do not require GS1 issued barcodes and therefore choose this option as it is vastly more economical and requires a lot less effort to sign up.
 Obviously we always recommend that you research your businesses unique barcode requirements before proceeding with any purchase.

-As detailed here (internal link to earlier section) barcode resellers are able to sell genuine EAN 13 & UPC A barcodes at a one off cost.
+As detailed earlier barcode re-sellers are able to sell genuine EAN-13 & UPC-A barcodes at a one off cost.
 They also require much less information from your company.
 They also usually will be able to supply you with the barcode numbers, as well as high quality images within minutes of making the purchase.
 For this example I’ll be taking you through the checkout process for India Barcodes.